The 88bikes Foundation endows bicycles to girls throughout the world, especially the heroic survivors of human trafficking.

-Dan Austin (Dan (at) 88bikes.org) is a writer and filmmaker living in Portland, OR.
+Dan Austin (Dan (at) 88bikes.org) is a writer and filmmaker living in Seattle, WA.
 Dan is best known for his 1999 documentary, True Fans, and for the book True Fans that chronicled his bike journey across America with his brother, Jared and his best friend Clint.
 A musical version of True Fans is currently in development in New York.
 A popular speaker on college campuses and at events, Dan is the award-winning director of seven documentaries and author of three books (including the recent “The Road Trip Pilgrims Guide”); conversant in four languages, Dan has explored old paths and new throughout the world.
 His ‘universal joy principle’ was the inspiration for 88bikes, and provides the thematic thread for his forthcoming 88bikes documentary.
 Dan is the inspiration, voice and leader of 88bikes, directing the project and working closely with our partners and bike sponsors to make 88bikes a huge success.

 Nick Arauz is a designer and social media entrepreneur with a broad range of accomplishments.
 He grew up on a heavy dose of creativity and technology, alternating summers between art schools, construction jobs, robotics camps and technology jobs.
 His career accomplishments include creating high-end retail experiences, developing technology and youth brands, developing technology for mobile networks, and working on social action programs.
 Nick is the co-founder of Xipto, a mobile advertising company, and also consults on strategy and marketing for well-known brands through Agency by Others.
 Nick brought 88bikes to life online, and has been responsible for the social fund raising and micro-philanthropy strategy that has been an integral part of 88bike’s success.
 He lives in Boerum Hill, Brooklyn, with his twin boys.